 As the national association representing the collective voice of more than 6,200 professional counsellors and psychotherapists, CCPA knows that critical investments in areas related to mental health and mental illness are vital for the overall health and wellness of all Canadians.
 CCPA Directors and National Office staff have been meeting with their Members of Parliament to ensure these political decision-makers understand the vital role counsellors and psychotherapists play in the continuum of care and to advocate for an increase in mental health resources.
+We have also attended events to forge and strengthen our relationship with other organizations in the field.
 See below for a listing of recently held meetings.

 Meetings With MPs

 Kim Hollihan met with Hon.
 Romeo Dallaire at the National PTSD Conference.
 They discussed the important work on Bill C211.

 Barb MacCallum and Kim Hollihan met with Hon.
 Rob Nicholson and discussed improved access to mental health care for federal public servants.